invoiceninja/inspector/README.md

 ### Showing table columns

 It might be useful for you to preview table columns & their types.
-To achieve that we can use `getTableColumns` method.
+To achieve that we can use the `getTableColumns` method.

 ```php
 public function show(string $table, \InvoiceNinja\Inspector\Inspector $inspector)